alphagov/forms/design/prototype-version-6/README.md

 Based on the research we want to:

 - Make the task list links clearer, where we saw or heard problems for users
-- Make imrpovements to the content for ‘what happens next’ to help users provide useful information to their form fillers, including:
+- Make improvements to the content for ‘what happens next’ to help users provide useful information to their form fillers, including:
   - Make the label text more specific?
   - Make it clearer it’s for people completing the form
-  - Consider adding example heading to make it clearer what the example is.
+  - Consider adding an example heading to make it clearer what the example is
   - Remove character count?
-As it adds an expectation of amount of text you should provide (and actually we really don’t want more than a couple of lines if they can’t format the text).
+It adds an expectation of the amount of text you should provide (and we really don’t want more than a couple of lines if they can’t format the text).
 - Make improvements to the declaration content to help users decide whether they need to add a declaration to their form or not, including:
-  - Focus on providing declaration content (that’s the action) rather than on checking answers - made the task list link text, heading and content more specific
+  - Focus on providing declaration content (which is the action) rather than on checking answers
+  - Make the task list link text, heading and content more specific
   - Make it clearer that the declaration is content for people who are completing the form to agree to
-  - Add an example heading to make it clearer what the example is, and to be consistent with the pattern on the 'what happens next' page.
+  - Add an example heading to make it clearer what the example is, and to be consistent with the pattern on the 'what happens next' page
 - Improve the content and journey for setting an email for form submissions to be sent to

 [Back to the top](#prototype-version-6)